questionmark/qm-oap-docs/src/deliveryodata/feeds.rst

     general platform for use by external systems that maintain their own business rules.

+..  od:feed::   AttemptMetadata AttemptMetadata

+    ..  warning::  *New*, expected to be released in Q4 of 2016

+    :method GET: reading attempt metadata key-value pairs
+    :method POST: creating attempt metadata key-value pairs
+    :filter ID: primary key
+    :expand Attempt: expands the associated Attempt

+    The attempt metadata feed allows arbitrary metadata to be associated with an attempt.

+..  od:feed::   AttemptLists AttemptList

+    ..  note::  *New* in 2016.09

+    :method GET: reading attempt list entities
+    :method POST: creating attempt list entities
+    :filter ID: primary key
+    :expand Attempts: expands the associated Attempts

+    The AttemptLists feed supports the arbitrary grouping of attempts allowing a pre-defined group of attempts to be managed by a single proctor or external business process.

 ..  od:feed::   Dimensions Dimension

+    :method GET: this feed is read only
+    :filter ID: primary key
+    :expand Rubric: expands the associated Rubric
+    :expand DimensionScores: expands the associated collection of scores

     The Dimensions feed contains information about the scoring dimensions associated with a rubric and is used for subjective marking.

 ..  od:feed::   DimensionScores DimensionScore

+    :method GET: for reading individual scores
+    :method PUT: for updating the scores
+    :expand Rubric: expands the associated Rubric
+    :expand Dimension: expands the Dimension of the Rubric

     The DimensionScores feed contains information about the actual scores awarded to an answer by a subjective marking process on a